jumpingjoy/watchnationpro/garmin-venu-review.md

 Our rating: ★★★★☆ | 🙂

-Garmin Venu’s price for 43mm Fiber-Reinforced Polymer is available in the range from $296 to $399 in different online platforms.
+Garmin Venu’s price for 43mm Fiber-Reinforced Polymer ranges from $296 to $399 on different online platforms.
 Yes, it is not cheap at all.
-This hefty price tag prevents some people from purchasing this watch, even it serves as a competitor to Samsung Galaxy and Apple smartwatches.
+This hefty price tag prevents some people from purchasing this watch; even it serves as a competitor to Samsung Galaxy and Apple smartwatches.

 #### How is the screen clarity of the Garmin Venu?

 Our rating: ★★★★★ | 😎

-Nothing can compete with AMOLED touchscreen for a bold and vibrant display.
+Nothing can compete with an AMOLED touchscreen for a bold and vibrant display.
 The bright 1.2 inch 390 * 390 touchscreen increases the clarity of texts.

 #### How is the overall build quality of the Garmin Venu?